 International Business Minor for Non-Business Majors

-Eighteen (18) hours of coursework from the Cook School are required for the international busienss minor.
+Eighteen (18) hours of coursework from the Cook School are required for the international business minor.

 For full course descriptions, please click here.